Sony’s PlayStation 4 and Microsoft’s Xbox One are currently the two most popular and financially successful consoles

-Sony’s controller design had barely changed over the years.
+Sony’s controller design has barely changed over the years.
 The very first DualShock controller is nearly identical to the previous generation’s DualShock 3 at first glance.
 This was viewed as something of an “if it’s not broken, don’t fix it” approach on Sony’s part.

-However, the latest DualShock 4 controller has indeed proven that there is still room for growth, as evident from the refreshed design and several convenient new features.
+However, the latest DualShock 4 controller has indeed proven that there’s still room for growth.
+This is particularly evident from the refreshed design and several convenient new features.

-As can be seen from the above picture, the DualShock 4 is a tad bigger and incorporates a much sleeker design than its predecessor while also being more ergonomic.
+As can be seen from the above picture, the DualShock 4 is a bit bigger and sports a much sleeker design than its predecessor, while also being more ergonomic.

-In terms of functionality, it is superior in nearly every regard – smaller and more responsive analog sticks, much more comfortable triggers, a headphone jack, a built-in mono speaker and a touchpad.
+In terms of functionality, it is superior in nearly every regard.
+It includes smaller and more responsive analog sticks, much more comfortable triggers, a headphone jack, a built-in mono speaker, and a touchpad.
 It also swaps Sony’s Sixaxis motion detection technology for a much more reliable gyroscope/accelerometer combination.

 The Xbox One Controller

-The Xbox One controller appears less bulky than the 360 one, while also adopting a much cleaner and more minimalistic design.
-It gets rid of the 360 controller’s colorful and conspicuous buttons and introduces a couple of practical changes too.
+The Xbox One controller appears less bulky than the 360 one, while also adopting a much cleaner and more subtle design.
+It gets rid of the 360 controller’s colorful and conspicuous buttons and introduces a couple of practical changes, too.

-The Xbox One controller makes the shoulder buttons more responsive, the triggers larger and more comfortable, the thumbsticks are micro-textured to provide better stability and the lower weight makes the controller much more comfortable to hold.
-The biggest additions were a headphone jack and a completely redesigned D-pad, which was the 360 controller’s biggest flaw.
+In the Xbox One controller, the shoulder buttons are more responsive, the triggers are larger and more comfortable, the thumb sticks are micro-textured to provide better stability, and the lower weight makes the controller much more comfortable to hold.
+The biggest additions were a headphone jack and a completely redesigned D-pad, which was the Xbox 360 controller’s biggest flaw.

 |Sony DualShock 4||Microsoft Xbox One Controller|